 Conventional email cannot be relied upon as it can easily be manipulated, this is why it is often declined as reliable evidence by juries.
 Instead, registered email helps you avoid disputes and legal and financial risks that could arise when recipients deny that you sent them an email or that they did not receive it.

 On many occasions, you may want to consider registering your email send-outs especially when handling important communications like claims, contracts, policy updates, GDPR consent emails, payment requests or tickets, invoice confirmation emails, employee notifications and almost anything you can think of.
 By doing so, you’ll be able to legally prove you’ve sent an email, and that it was delivered to the recipient.

-How to send a certified email (from your usual email account)
+How to send a certified email (from your regular email account)

-Sending a certified email (or in other words: certifying the emails you send) is a piece of cake if you use eEvidence’s Registered Email Service.
-While other services force you to connect to an external platform, with eEvidence you’ll be able to certify your emails from your usual email account.
+Sending a certified email is a piece of cake if you use eEvidence’s registered email service.
+No need to download or log into a special software, with eEvidence you’ll be able to send registered emails from your regular email account.

 Step 1: Register your email address at eEvidence